How do you grow online traffic without breaking the bank?

 Okay, maybe you don't need to channel your inner wizard to win online.

 However, some days ranking at the top of the search engine result pages (SERPs) for keywords does seem like magic — especially if you're not leveraging the expertise of people who have been where you are and cracked the code for success.

 Are you publishing great information online for your ideal customers to discover and still not ranking on the SERPs?

 You can't just hope that the search engines find you.
 Or that your ideal customers stumble across your business.

 To get those ideal customers and consumers, you need to shine a bright light on the path to your own “front door.”
 One that signals, "I'm open for business and here to help."

-It’s not a groundbreaking concept--you want customers to discover you and give you money online.
+It’s not a groundbreaking concept — you want customers to discover you and purchase your offer.

 But the methods you need to get there will require breaking new ground.